JeffDeCola/my-cheat-sheets/software/development/software-architectures/artificial-intelligence/ai-fundamentals/neural-networks-cheat-sheet/README.md

   * The Encoder compresses the input data
   * The Decoder decompresses the compressed data
 * TRAINING:
-  * The network is trained to minimize the difference between the input and output common patterns and generalize the data.
+  * The network is trained to minimize the difference between the input and output
+  * The encoder learns to find common patterns and generalize the data
 * APPLICATION:
   * AEs to find common patterns and generalize the data
   * Dimensionality Reduction